This content has been updated from the previous article published on June 24, 2025.

 - Higher rates of anxiety and depression

-This brings up a question many LGBTQ+ individuals face: Should your therapist also be LGBTQ+?
+This brings up a question many LGBTQIA+ individuals face: Should your therapist also be LGBTQIA+?
 Or can a straight, cisgender therapist who’s knowledgeable and affirming provide equally effective support?
 It’s a personal decision that depends on your comfort level, specific needs, and what feels right for your healing journey.